 6. Heal Cold Sores

-Studies have shown that bioflavonoids, combined with Vitamin C, can help speed the healing of cold sores.
-In a study published in Oral Surgery, Oral Medicine, and Oral Pathology, researchers found that patients with herpes infections who received Vitamin C and flavonoids saw a 57% reduction in cold sore symptoms, compared to those taking a placebo.
-(3)
+Studies have shown that these phytonutrients, when combined with Vitamin C, can help speed the healing of cold sores.
+In a study published in Oral Surgery, Oral Medicine, and Oral Pathology, researchers found that patients with herpes infections who received a combination of Vitamin C and water-soluble flavonoids had a less severe outbreak and healed more quickly than those taking a placebo, and with no side effects.
+(6)

 7. Fight Allergies

-Quercetin is a bioflavonoid found in onions, citrus fruits, pineapple and buckwheat.
-It work as a natural antihistamine and an anti-inflammatory.
-When it comes to quercetin, benefits of bioflavonoids include the ability to naturally treat symptoms of both food allergies and seasonal allergies.
-According to research published in the Iran Journal of Allergy, Asthma and Immunology, quercetin can help fight allergy symptoms just as well as some prescription medications, with little to no side effects.
-Quercetin can help fight allergy symptoms including a cough, runny nose, watery eyes, hives and indigestion.
-(4)
+Quercetin is an amazing flavonoid found in many fruits and vegetables.
+For example, onions, citrus fruits, pineapple, and buckwheat all contain good levels of quercetin.
+It works as a natural antihistamine and an anti-inflammatory.
+In fact, quercetin, in particular, may help to naturally treat symptoms of both food allergies and seasonal allergies.
+Do you have any of these allergy symptoms: cough, runny nose, watery eyes, hives, or indigestion?
+Well, according to research published in the Iran Journal of Allergy, Asthma and Immunology, quercetin can help fight allergy symptoms just as well as some prescription medications, with little to no side effects.
+(7)

 8. Reduce Hypertension

 When it comes to heart health, what are bioflavonoids good for?
-Benefits of bioflavonoids include the ability to reduce hypertension.
-Studies have shown that fruit, vegetable, tea and wine consumption can help protect against stroke.
+Just as they support cardiovascular health, bioflavonoids also help reduce hypertension.
+Studies have shown that fruit, vegetable, tea, and wine consumption can help protect against stroke.
 According to a study published in the American Journal of Clinical Nutrition, certain flavonoids, including anthocyanins, can help prevent high blood pressure, which is the major risk factor for a stroke.
-Foods that contain anthocyanins include berries, cherries, red wine, plums, red cabbage and purple asparagus.
+Foods that contain anthocyanins include berries, cherries, red wine, plums, red cabbage, and purple asparagus.
+(8)

 Top Sources of Bioflavonoids